holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/02_list_wheaties.md

 0. Create a function that takes **two inputs**: a list of strings and a second list of strings as inputs and then returns a single list which is the strings at each index concatenated.
-    - Assume that the two lists are of the same length.
     - For example: `["a", "hi"], ["b", "bye] -> ["ab", "hibye"]`
+    - Note: assume that the two lists are of the same length
 0. Create a function that takes a list of lists of integers and then returns a single list that is the input list "flattened".
     - For example: `[[1, 6], [3], [7, 9]] -> [1, 6, 3, 7, 9]`
 0. Create a function that takes **two inputs**: a list of integers and a second list of integers as inputs and then returns a single list such that the elements are alternating from the two input lists.
-    - **Do not** assume that the two lists are of the same length.
     - For example: `[1, 4, 10], [100, 3, 55, 66, 7] -> [1, 100, 4, 3, 10, 55, 66, 7]`
+    - **Do not** assume that the two lists are of the same length
 0. Create a function that takes a string of words as an input and returns a list of integers representing the length of each those word.
     - For example: `"hey there friend" -> [3, 5, 6]`